Joery/docker-traefik/README.md

 - `backend` for access to `mongo`, `postgres` & `socket-proxy`

 # Installation Instructions
+> [!IMPORTANT]
+> These installation instructions are incomplete, they will be expanded upon and moved to the wiki in the future.

 ## Docker (Ubuntu)
 - [Install Docker Engine & Docker Compose](https://docs.docker.com/engine/install/ubuntu/#install-using-the-repository)